 Any excavation in the street or sidewalk to install or replace a sewer lateral, water service, or drain line

 Repair or replacement of the concrete curb, gutter, driveway approach or sidewalk

-- Construction of any permanent structure such as a fence, stairway, or a retaining wall which is partially or totally within the public right-of-way
+Construction of any permanent structure such as a fence, stairway, or a retaining wall which is partially or totally within the public right-of-way

-- Planting of a street tree in the parking strip between the curb and the sidewalk
+Pruning, removal, or planting of a street tree in the parking strip between the curb and the sidewalk

 Temporary storage containers on the street

 If you are planning to do any type of construction work close to the street and are unsure of the public right-of-way boundary, you should contact the Public Works Department at 510-215-4382 or by email.

 Include work plans, traffic control plans, Certificate of Liability Insurance, and any other pertinent documentation.
 Contractors and businesses are required to have an El Cerrito Business License in order to perform work.
 Please see below for Encroachment Permit requirements, City Standard Details, and Insurance Requirements.